Dexus/pem/README.md

 * **certificate** is a PEM encoded certificate string
 * **ca** is a PEM encoded CA certificate string or an array of certificate strings
 * **callback** is a callback function with an error object and a boolean as arguments

+### Check a certificate file

+Use `checkCertificate` to check / verify consistency of a certificate.

+    pem.checkCertificate(certificate, callback)

+Where

+* **certificate** is a PEM encoded certificate string
+* **callback** is a callback function with an error object and a boolean as arguments

 ### Custom extensions config file